OrchardCMS/OrchardCore/src/docs/glossary/README.md

 ### Autoroute

-A part that dynamically creates and registers a url to access a content item.
-It can use a Liquid pattern to be automatically generated.
+A Content Part that can be added to a Content Type to provide a dynamic URL feature.
+This allows any Content Item built from the resulting Content Type to be directly accessible via a web address.
+An Autoroute can use a Liquid pattern to automatically generate the desired URL.
 See [Autoroute](../reference/modules/Autoroute)

 ### Bag